abpframework/abp/docs/en/Community-Articles/2022-11-29-Rate-Limiting/Post.md

 The [`RateLimiterOptionsExtensions`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.ratelimiting.ratelimiteroptionsextensions) class provides the following extension methods for rate limiting:

 - **[Fixed window](https://devblogs.microsoft.com/dotnet/announcing-rate-limiting-for-dotnet/#fixed-window-limit)**: Fixed-window limits—such as 3,000 requests per hour or 10 requests per day—are easy to state, but they are subject to spikes at the edges of the window, as available quota resets.
 Consider, for example, a limit of 3,000 requests per hour, which still allows for a spike of all 3,000 requests to be made in the first minute of the hour, which might overwhelm the service.
-- [**Sliding window**:](https://devblogs.microsoft.com/dotnet/announcing-rate-limiting-for-dotnet/#sliding-window-limit) Sliding windows have the benefits of a fixed window, but the rolling window of time smooths out bursts.
+- [**Sliding window**:](https://devblogs.microsoft.com/dotnet/announcing-rate-limiting-for-dotnet/#sliding-window-limit) Sliding windows have the benefits of a fixed window, but the rolling window of time smoothes out bursts.
 Systems such as Redis facilitate this technique with expiring keys.
 - [**Token bucket**](https://devblogs.microsoft.com/dotnet/announcing-rate-limiting-for-dotnet/#token-bucket-limit): A token bucket maintains a rolling and accumulating budget of usage as a balance of tokens.
 A token bucket adds tokens at some rate.
 When a service request is made, the service attempts to withdraw a token (decrementing the token count) to fulfill the request.
 If there are no tokens in the bucket, the service has reached its limit and responds with backpressure.
 - [**Concurrency**](https://learn.microsoft.com/en-us/aspnet/core/performance/rate-limit?preserve-view=true&view=aspnetcore-7.0#concurrency-limiter): A concurrency limiter is the simplest form of rate limiting.
 It doesn’t look at time, just at number of concurrent requests.

-In order to be more realistic example, instead of making an example with each rate limiter algorithm, we will implement the following three algorithms in a **ABP-based** application.
+In order to be a more realistic example, instead of making an example with each rate limiter algorithm, we will implement the following three algorithms in an **ABP-based** application.

 1. We will add a `SlidingWindowLimiter` with a partition for all anonymous users.
 2. We will add a `TokenBucketRateLimiter` with a partition for each authenticated user.
-3. We will add `ConcurrencyLimiter` with a partition for each Tenant.
+3. We will add a `ConcurrencyLimiter` with a partition for each Tenant.

 **Note:** The following sample isn't meant for production code but is an example of how to use the limiters in ABP-based applications.